filippi-claudia/champ/README.md

 compiler flag `-mcmodel=large`.

 #### Documentation
 CHAMP developer documentation can be generated using [Doxygen](http://www.doxygen.nl/) tool.
-The package is easy to install, we advise to follow the instructions at the Doxygen web page: <http://www.doxygen.nl/download.html>.
+To install the package, we advise to follow the instructions at the Doxygen web page: <http://www.doxygen.nl/download.html>.

 The Doxyfile file provided in CHAMP docs directory contains all the settings needed to generate the documentation.
 Once Doxygen is installed, at the docs folder of CHAMP simply run:
 ```
 doxygen Doxyfile
 ```
-Then, a folder will be created in ./docs/developers/html (and its latex version, ./docs/developers/latex) containing the documentation all modules, subroutines and functions within CHAMP.
+Then, two folders will be created in ./docs/developers, ./docs/developers/html and latex, containing the documentation in html and latex formats.